sejersbol/sopinea64cluster/index.md

 Because of this, I started to look at potential DIY hardware alternatives that I could have running right here in my home office, without worrying about remembering to shut down the cluster after use.
 I also thought that I might learn a thing or two from building a hardware cluster for Kubernetes.

 I have created this page to keep track of my project progress and document my findings along the way.
 I will update this page as I advance with the project.

+## Choice of Hardware

+As you have probably noticed from the title of this page, I decided to build my cluster from ARM-based single-board computers (SBCs) from [Pine64](https://pine64.com).